Lecturer: Dr Bogdan Hnat

 Lecture notes for academic year 2014-2015

 These notes reflect exactly what is taught in the lectures.
 Exam questions are based only on the material covered by these notes.
 IMPORTANT: notes may change based on the comments received in the lectures and due to the new section on tensor algebra being added in week 2.
 Any changes to these notes will be announced in the lectures and via email.
+Note the change of order as compared to previous material (Chapter 5 above is now under week 3).

 The questions to the problems can be found at the end of the slides of each chapter.